Data is the new oil!?

 Insights

-By visualizing important variables or metrics in reports or dashboards, we increase transparency of the status quo and quantify our progress towards some goal.
+By visualizing important variables or Key Performance Indicators (KPIs) in reports or dashboards, we increase transparency of the status quo and quantify our progress towards some goal.
+When a KPI is far from its target value, we can dig deeper into the data with an exploratory data analysis to identify the root cause of the problem and answer questions such as

 • Why are we not reaching our goal?